csells/flutter_fixit_warehouse/README.md

 <img src="README/garden-ideas.png" width="400">

-This page contains the entry point to our generative AI agent, code-named "Green Thumb" and is activated with the orange button.
+This page contains the entry point to our generative AI agent, code-named "GreenThumb" and is activated with the orange button.

 ## Q&A